SustainAPI/.github/profile/README.md

 ## SustainAPI

 SustainAPI aims to reduce the obstacles for developers building with a climate-centered mindset.
 We offer a collection of software services (through API) to help projects meet their net-zero carbon objectives.
-Our APIs enable micro-transactions to offset carbon, which can be smoothly incorporated into your products and services.
+Our APIs enable micro-transactions to offset carbon and estimate emissions, which can be smoothly incorporated into your products and services.

 ### Why
 - Climate change is an urgent problem